vheikkiniemi/BasicsOfWebDevelopment2025S/Materials/Lecture-A.md

 # 🌐 The Evolution of Web Browsing and Service Delivery

+> [!NOTE]
+> The material was created with the help of ChatGPT and Copilot.

 ## 🕰️ 1.
 The Early Web (1990s)

 ### Key Milestones: